-Database administrators (DBAs) usually have a bachelor’s degree in an information- or computer- related subject.
+Database administrators usually have a bachelor’s degree in an information- or computer- related subject such as computer science.
 Before becoming an administrator, these workers typically get work experience in a related field.